 Because adult turtles face fewer natural threats, they are the most important age class because they keep populations stable: Adults can have many more successful offspring and therefore are essential to keep turtle populations from declining.

-Turtles emerge from hibernation in late April/early May and generally reach peak nesting times during the first two weeks in June.
+Turtles emerge from hibernation in late April/early May and may be found on roads as they soak up the heat to reduce the lactic acid build up from hibernation.
+They generally reach peak nesting times during the first two weeks in June.
 At this time females are heading to their annual nesting sites across roads, and some of these sites are actually on road shoulders.
 This is the most dangerous time for turtles.

 When a turtle is hit and killed on the road, we lose the breeders and many future generations of turtles.